L-1 And H-1B Reform Law (Omnibus Appropriations Bill, 2005)

 Note: The Fiscal Year 2005 Appropriations Act was signed by the President on December 8, 2004.
 For further information click here.

-The changes proposed in the Omnibus Appropriations Bill will have a far reaching impact on H-1B and L-1 visas.
+The changes proposed in the Omnibus Appropriations Bill will have a far-reaching impact on H-1B and L-1 visas.
 We at VisaPro are keeping track of these proposed changes and will continue to update you when the Bill becomes a law.
-Subscribe to Immigration Alerts to get the latest news delivered to your email inbox.

 What VisaPro Customers Are Saying